hooverken/PAScaleSet/README.md

 # Deploying Palo Alto NVA's into Azure for resilience and scalability

-This template (and its associated parameter file) are a very simple example of how to create a HA solution for using Palo Alto firewall NVA's in Azure.
+This ARM template (and its associated parameter file) are a very simple example of how to create a HA solution for using Palo Alto firewall NVA's in Azure.

 This general model should work for other NVA-type appliances that would benefit from being in a HA configuration and autoscaling.